 Alcohol poisoning might seem like a young person’s problem, but it affects more than college students.
-In 2015, the Centers for Disease Control and Prevention (CDC) reported that 75.7% of deaths caused by alcohol poisoning were adults ages 35 to 64—significantly more than their college-age counterparts.
-It’s a population-wide issue, and it’s happening a lot with six alcohol poisoning deaths occur per day, on average.
-Keep in mind the 7 critical symptoms of alcohol poisoning whenever you’re drinking.
+In 2015, the Centers for Disease Control and Prevention (CDC) reported that 75.7% of deaths caused by alcohol poisoning were adults ages 35 to 64.
+This number is significantly higher than their college-age counterparts.
+It’s a population-wide issue, and it frequently happens, with six alcohol poisoning deaths occurring per day, on average.
+Keep in mind the seven critical symptoms of alcohol poisoning whenever you’re drinking.

-If you or a loved one tends to overindulge in alcohol, reach out to the alcohol addiction treatment center in Worcester, MA before experiencing the trauma of alcohol poisoning.
+If you or a loved one tends to overindulge in alcohol, reach out to our alcohol addiction treatment center in Worcester, MA, before experiencing the trauma of alcohol poisoning.
 Contact Washburn House today at 855.298.3104 to learn more about our services.

 What Is Alcohol Poisoning?

-Alcohol poisoning occurs when someone drinks a large amount of alcohol in a short period of time.
-It often accompanies binge drinking, which is defined by sustained or heavy drinking.
-That’s about four drinks for women and five drinks for men in a two hour period.
+Alcohol poisoning occurs when someone drinks a large amount of alcohol in a short period.
+It often accompanies binge drinking, which is defined as sustained or heavy drinking.
+That’s about four drinks for women and five drinks for men in two hours.
 One alcoholic drink is:

 - 12 ounces of beer